-We assess the impact of privileged active learning by measuring the classification accuracy of both variants of the proposed method with varying numbers of unlabeled data.
+We assess the impact of privileged active learning by measuring the classification accuracy of both variants of the proposed method with varying number of unlabeled data.
 The obtained results are depicted in Figure 2.
-We may observe that for all datasets, both poolbased active learning variants (entropy and ratio of class posteriors) always have superior performance to GEE and a-SVM methods as the size of unlabeled training observations increases.
+We may observe that for all datasets both poolbased active learning variants (entropy and ratio of class posteriors) always have superior performance than GEE and a-SVM methods as the size of unlabeled training observations increases.
 Specifically, for the TVHI dataset GEE may perform better only for the a-HCRF+ (ratioCP) variant, while for the USAA dataset a-HCRF+ (ratioCP) and a-SVM achieve similar results.
-This indicates the strength of the proposed privileged active learning method to recognize human actions from weakly labeled data without losing accuracy due to the model's uncertainty about the class of each observation.
+This indicates the strength of the proposed privileged active learning method to recognize human actions from weakly labeled data without loosing accuracy due to the uncertainty of the model about class of each observation.

-Detailed results of the proposed method compared with state-ofthe-art methods are presented in Table 1.
-We may observe that for all datasets, the proposed a-HCRF+ (entropy) method outperforms the state-of-the-art.
-For this variant, the classification performance significantly increased with respect to the LUPI-based SVM+ method for all datasets (e.g., 20% improvement on the Parliament dataset).
-Moreover, significant improvement is obtained when the proposed
+Detailed results of the proposed method compared with stateof-the-art methods are presented in Table 1.
+We may observe that for all four datasets the proposed a-HCRF+ (entropy) method outperforms the state-of-the-art.
+For this variant, the classification performance significantly increased with respect to the LUPI-based SVM+ method for all datasets (e.g., 20% improvement of the Parlia-